 Dr. Terry McManus is the nurse practitioner for Arlington Free Clinic.
 He described a patient success story involving wraparound services to take on social determinants of health, particularly housing.
 Housing is a major barrier for many free clinic patients.
 It's extremely difficult to stay healthy when you do not have a home.
 “You think of Arlington, you think it’s doing pretty well.
 But when you look around, there’s still a huge amount of need here...
 I had one patient who was living in a Rosslyn stairwell through the winter.
 He came to us and we cared for him medically, got him counseling, and connected him with services.
 He got housing and reconnected with a family.
 I remember, he went to a wedding in a suit.
 You wouldn’t hardly recognize him...
 For all my patients when they come to me I like to say, ‘It’s a brand new day.
 You showed up.’”

 Anabel works at Arlington Free Clinic as the Social Services Case Manager.
-Her role was made possible by Coordinated Care grant funding from our partner CVS in the Community/CVS Health to tackles social determinants of health like economic stability.
+Her role was made possible by the NAFC - CVS Health Foundation Coordinated Care grant funding which helps tackles social determinants of health like economic stability.
 Anabel helps connect patients to food, housing, employment, education, and many other services.
 In the beginning, she had to work to do outreach with patients.
 Now, she says she can hardly walk through the waiting room without someone calling her over to talk.
 Anabel has served over 300 patients over the past year.